-Moreover, solar-cyclic (11-year) variations of the spatial-energy distributions of the ERB ion fluxes have been investigated.
-It has been noted that the ERB ions fluxes are weaker with increasing solar activity and this effect increases with increasing atomic number Z. This kind of dependence of the amplitude of flux changes on Z is typical, also, for faster variations in the fluxes of the ERB ions, during geomagnetic storms and other disturbances of the Earth's magnetosphere, as has been underlined in the review Kovtyukh (2018).
+Moreover, solar-cyclic (11-year) variations of the spatialenergy distributions of the ERB ion fluxes were investigated.
+It was noted that the ERB ion fluxes are weaker with increasing solar activity and this effect increases with increasing atomic number Z. This kind of dependence of the amplitude of flux changes on Z is also typical for faster variations in the fluxes of the ERB ions, during geomagnetic storms, and during other disturbances of the Earth's magnetosphere, as has been underlined in the review by Kovtyukh (2018).

-The figures presented here make it possible to determine in which regions of the space $\{E, L\}$ near the equatorial plane the ionization losses of ions during their radial diffusion can be neglected and where this cannot.
-These results indicate also that with variations in the level of solar activity the coefficient D{LL} of the radial diffusion of the ERB ions change much less than the ionization losses rates of ions with $Z \ge 2$.
+The figures presented here make it possible to determine the regions of the $\{E, L\}$ space near the equatorial plane in which the ionization losses of ions during their radial diffusion can be neglected and where they cannot.
+These results also indicate that the coefficient $D{LL}$ of the radial diffusion of the ERB ions changes much less than the ionization losses rates of ions with $Z \ge 2$ due to variations in the level of solar activity.

-In addition, the figures given here reveal the localization of "white spots", especially extensive for ions with $Z \ge 2$ and E > 1 MeV/n at E < 3.
-As E < 3 and energy become larger and E < 3 becomes smaller, the uncertainties in the values of the ERB fluxes become larger.
-These gaps must be filled by the results of future experiments on satellites; for now, the extensive gaps in E < 3 ion data do not allow to create sufficiently complete and reliable empirical models of the ERB for these ions.
+In addition, the figures given here reveal the localization of "white spots", which are especially extensive for ions with $Z \ge 2$ and E > 1 MeV/n at L < 3.
+As Z and energy become larger and L becomes smaller, the uncertainties in the values of the ERB fluxes become larger.
+These gaps must be filled by the results of future experiments on satellites; for now, the extensive gaps in $Z \ge 2$ ion data do not allow for the creation of sufficiently complete and reliable empirical models of the ERB for these ions.